Standard Pallet Sizes and Dimensions Chart

 • 36″ × 36″ (914 × 914 mm): A compact format optimized for the commercial beverage industries and custom retail grocery floor displays to streamline manual material handling in tight retail spaces.

-Logistics Tip on CHEP vs. GMA: You will frequently hear the terms CHEP and GMA used interchangeably.
+Logistics Tip on CHEP vs. GMA: You will often hear the terms CHEP and GMA used interchangeably.
 Physically, they share the exact same 48" x 40" footprint.
 The difference is operational: GMA pallets are typically purchased and owned by the shipper, whereas CHEP pallets are distinctive blue, heavy-duty blocks rented from a global pooling network.

 The European Pallet System (Euro Pallets)